-The applicants are evaluated by the School of International Health's Entrance Examination Committee, and distinguished applicants are nominated as candidates for the program and subsequently recommended to the Asian Development Bank.
+The School of International Health's Entrance Examination Committee evaluates the applicants, and distinguished applicants are nominated as candidates for the program and subsequently recommended to the Asian Development Bank.
 Admission to the ADB-JSP is finally granted to about three to five applicants.